SE POLAND SHTETL LINKS: Bilgoraj | Chelm | Czemierniki | Dubienka | Grabowiec | Hrubieszow | Izbica | Krasnik | Krasnystaw | Laszczow

 in 1897 and 1,286 inhabitants and 750 Jews in 1921.
 Many of the Jewish inhabitants left the village

-during World War I. Leading up to WWII, there were 2,500 residents living in the village.
+during World War I. Leading up to WWII, there were at least 1,500 residents living in the village.

-It is unclear how many Jews perished in the Holocaust from the village, but very few survived.
-The
+It is unclear how many Jews perished in the Holocaust from the village, but only a small group survived.

-The synagogue and Jewish cemetery were both destroyed in the Holocaust.
+The synagogue and Jewish cemetery were destroyed in the Holocaust.
 The Kryłów

 cemetery was located at the north side of Nadbuzna Street, parallel to main road alongside the

 ridge of the Bug river valley.
-At this location is a small creek and a river streem called Buzek.
+At this location is a small creek and a river stream called Buzek.

 Gravestones are present at the cemetery, but none of them are in their original locations.
 In